adrianmmiller/SuperuserListBackup/README.md

 You can of course flash the module again at any time to create a new backup file.

+---

+#### **To restore your backup after a new ROM flash etc, see the [SuperuserListRestore Module Repo](https://github.com/adrianmmiller/SuperuserListRestore) for the partner module to restore your backup**

+---

 **Please note:** the included LICENSE **only** covers the module components provided by the excellent work of Zack5tpg's Magisk Module Extended, which is available for here for module creators